Old Smokehouses

 American XVIII Century Smokehouses

 That was the simplest but the most popular smokehouse design that depended on a natural draft.
 It did not permit temperature, air speed, or smoke density control.
-There was an uneven smoke and draft distribution and blind pockets were created.
-In addition, hanging products acquired more smoke and soot that the rest of the batch.
-To compensate for that the smoke sticks and screens had to be periodically re-arranged and hung at least 5 feet above the fire.
-After meats were smoked for about two weeks, they were hung in a different area of the smokehouse where they remained for up to two years.
-They received constant smoke, but with less intensity.
-Thus the smokehouse functioned as a storage facility at the same time.
+There was an uneven smoke and draft distribution, and blind pockets were created.
+In addition, hanging products acquired more smoke and soot than the rest of the batch.
+To compensate for that, the smoke sticks and screens had to be periodically re-arranged and hung at least 5 feet above the fire.
+After the meats were smoked for about two weeks, they were hung in a different area of the smokehouse, where they remained for up to two years.
+They received constant smoke but with less intensity.
+Thus, the smokehouse functioned as a storage facility at the same time.

 XVIII century smokehouses in Virginia.
 Those smokehouses doubled up as storage facilities where meats after being smoked for two weeks were kept inside for up to two years.